v-pbartley/openhack-mc4h/Challenge-09/ReadMe.md

-# Challenge-13 - Deploy and demonstrate the consent capabilities of Azure API for FHIR
+# Challenge-09 - Deploy and demonstrate the consent capabilities of Azure API for FHIR

 ## Introduction

-Welcome to Challenge-13!
+Welcome to Challenge-09!

 In this challenge you will learn how to configure Consent Opt-Out filtering using the FHIR-Proxy (OSS) solution.

 ## Background

-In today's rapidly changing healthcare data landscape, the FHIR R4 format is fast becoming the HLS industry standard for storage and exchange of health data.
+In today's rapidly changing healthcare data landscape, the FHIR R4 format is has become the HLS industry standard for storage and exchange of health data.
 Healthcare consumers expect that their directives related to privacy, treatment, research, and advanced care are respected.

 ## Learning Objectives